The Revelation: the first six seals

 Upon the opening of the fifth seal a different type of event takes place: a martyrdom:

-The opening of the sixth seal suddenly brings the most amazing, surprising, world-awakening events in all of prophecy.
+The opening of the sixth seal suddenly brings the most amazing, surprising, world-shaking events in all of prophecy.
 These events are the milestone - the sign - that confirms the coming of the Kingdom of God in a way the whole world can neither ignore nor deny.
 All activity stops while mankind stares in amazed wonder:

 Could this really happen?
 What could cause the sun and moon to dim?
 What could cause a great meteor shower at the same time, and make the stars in the night sky seem to disappear?
 Even now clouds of dust in space prevent astronomers from viewing regions of the night sky.
 And it is dust or small particles shooting from space into our atmosphere that gives us most meteors.
 This is speculation, but it may be that a cloud of dust in space flows into our solar system, including between the earth and the sun.
 This could explain the simultaneous meteor shower, the darkening the sun and moon to a deep red "sunset" color, and the blocking of our view of the stars.